 Mango season is back in Thailand, making it the perfect time to try out some of my delicious mango recipes.
-I recommend serving this sago dessert alongside my recipe for Thai mango shake or mango bubble tea (and if you have some spare time, make sure to try my Thai mango sticky rice recipe too)!
+I recommend serving this sago dessert alongside my recipe for mango shake or ice cream!

 Mango sago is a Southeast Asian dessert with coconut milk, ripe mangoes, and sago pearls.
 It’s an easy-to-make dessert that’s perfect for summer due to its refreshing taste and light texture.

 Mango sago is believed to have originated in Hong Kong, China.
-This dessert was created by a chef at the Lei Garden restaurant in Hong Kong in the 1980s.
+It was created by a chef at the Lei Garden restaurant in Hong Kong in the 1980s.
 It’s a popular treat across Asia and one of my go-to recipes for an easy summer dessert.

-I consider this the best mango sago recipe because of its simplicity.
-You can make it with basic ingredients commonly found in Asian kitchens.
+You can make this recipe with basic ingredients commonly found in Asian kitchens.
 The only item you might not have on hand is sago pearls.

 Sago pearls are essential for making this coconut milk sago dessert.
 You can find them in almost any Asian supermarket, but be careful not to confuse them with tapioca pearls, which are larger.